zhengyao-lin/datalog-aa/README.md

 datalog-aa
 ---

 An implementation of the Andersen's algorithm using horn logic and z3.
-Tested on LLVM 8.0.1
+Tested on LLVM 8.0.1 and Z3 4.8.3

 ### Testing